Sharan3009/nodejs-boilerplate/README.md

     - `Mongoose` is setup to interact with the database which is `MongoDB` in our case.
     - All the required actions are consolidated in `appStartUtil.ts` and they are chained in a neat way in the main file.
 Some of the required actions are including `morgon`, `helmet`, `body-parser`, `cookie-parser` and the automatic inclusion of all the mongoose models and api routes.
     - Added `socket.io` for socket server and connection.
 Separate file has been created for socket connection and it's respective connection event.
 Although a static instance variable is introduced in the class to ensure only single socket connection, but even without that it works just fine.
+    - This also supports hot reloading of the components with the help of `nodemon`

 ### Some general instructions
 - To start the app `npm start`.
 This will compile the ts and run the node server.